Texas Senate Bill 140: What It Means for Your Mobile Messaging Campaigns

 What Marketers Should Do Now To Prepare for Texas Senate Bill 140

-If you send mobile messages to customers in Texas, you should consider taking these steps to prepare for Texas Senate Bill 140:
+If you send mobile messages to customers in Texas, consider taking these steps:

-1. Review your current practices against the new requirements
+1. Review your current practices against SB 140’s requirements — consent, quiet hours, opt-out mechanics, and No-Call list scrubbing

-3. Update your consent collection to ensure you have written permission
+4. Update your consent collection to ensure you have written permission with the required disclosures

-The most important thing to remember: this isn’t about restricting your marketing — it’s about communicating with customers responsibly.
-Customers appreciate businesses that respect their preferences and are compliant with local laws and regulations.
+The most important thing to remember: compliance here is about communicating with customers responsibly.
+Customers appreciate businesses that respect their preferences and follow local laws.

 Moving Forward With Confidence

 At Bloomreach, we’re committed to helping you navigate these changes smoothly.
-Our compliance features are designed to work automatically in the background, so you can focus on creating great customer experiences rather than worrying about legal requirements.
+Our compliance features work automatically in the background, so you can focus on creating great customer experiences rather than managing legal requirements.
+Whether it’s building a compliant SMS strategy, managing consent at scale, or ensuring messages never land outside quiet hours, our platform handles the heavy lifting.

-Remember: good compliance isn’t just about avoiding lawsuits — it’s about building trust with your customers and protecting your brand’s reputation.
-When customers know you respect their preferences, they’re more likely to engage with your messages and remain loyal to your business.
+Good compliance builds trust with your customers and protects your brand’s reputation.
+Customers who know you respect their preferences are more likely to engage with your messages and stay loyal to your business.

 Ready to ensure your campaigns are compliant with Texas Senate Bill 140?